petrus-v/AnyBlok-Delivery/doc/source/index.rst

 ..
-Anyblok Device documentation master file, created by sphinx-quickstart on Fri Sep 22 12:52:36 2017.
+Anyblok Delivery documentation master file, created by sphinx-quickstart on Fri Sep 22 12:52:36 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Anyblok Device's documentation!
+Welcome to Anyblok Delivery's documentation!
 ==========================================

 .. toctree::